≡ Menu

 • And for general guard dog duties.

-Here at IndulgeYourPet always like to point out that while every dog will have it’s own unique personality, the “original purpose” of a particular dog breed will go a long way in providing “clues” on how what the personality of your particular Chinese Shar-Pei be.
+And As we at IndulgeYourPet always like to point out that while every dog will have its unique personality, the “original purpose” of a particular dog breed will go a long way in providing “clues” on how what the personality of your particular Chinese Shar-Pei be.

 So, despite the fact…

-That you may love the way that Shar-Pei’s look and despite the fact that we are VERY fond of the breed here at IndulgeYourPet, neither we be a good determinant on whether or not they will be a good pet for you!
+That you may love the way that Shar-Pei looks, and even though we are VERY fond of the breed here at IndulgeYourPet, neither are we a good determinant on whether or not they will be a good pet for you!

 This is why…

-In this article we wanted to take a moment and discuss the Chinese Shar Pei in greater detail so that at the end of this article, you may have a better idea on whether or not you should still consider purchasing a Shar-Pei puppy for your own, or better yet adopting a Chinese Shar-Pei rescue dog.
+In this article, we wanted to take a moment and discuss the Chinese Shar-Pei in greater detail so that at the end of this article, you may have a better idea of whether or not you should still consider purchasing a Shar-Pei puppy for your own or better yet adopting a Chinese Shar-Pei rescue dog.

 Chinese Shar-Pei Fast Facts